 Durability & Build: (6.5/10)

 Sadly, the Ivanov suffered from the Yamato “first run” curse.
-Within a couple days of release there were a number of complaints that the hinge meant for one wing had been installed (backward) on the second wing which impeded the folding process.
+Within a couple days of release there were complaints that the hinge meant for one wing had been installed (backward) on the second wing which impeded the folding process.
 If you own an Ivanov and the wings don’t fold the same in battroid mode then you have this problem.
 Initial reviewers also pointed out that the wings weren’t sufficiently strong to hold up the boosters without bowing (to be fair, the wings are supposed to be slanted when the big boosters are attached).
 As more people handled their toys there also were numerous complaints about looseness of fit issues where the toys were becoming sloppy and impossible to pose in certain positions.
 Some people also complained that their SV-51s came with fogged up canopy plastic.
-There is some debate whether or not a true “second run” with slightly improved QC ever happened of the Ivanov or if it’s all just luck of the draw.
+There is some debate whether or not a true “second run” of the Ivanov toy with slightly improved QC happened.
 Yamato released the toy and then sent more stock out a couple months later, seemingly being too soon to be a true second release and more likely just being the second half of a first production run.
-For my part, my toys were build problem free and after minimal handling stayed tight (the legs are huge and the weight will pull them down during some extreme poses when using the stand).
+For my part, my toys were build-problem free and after minimal handling stayed tight (the legs are huge and the weight will pull them down during some extreme poses when using the stand).
 Some years later, my Ivanov toy is now getting loose.
-One final thing to note, the longer wing attachments (I believe they’re gun pods of some sort) do fall off fairly easily but they are nowhere near as bad as the reaction missiles on Yamato’s 1/48 and 1/60 V1 VF-1 toys.
+One final thing to note, the longer wing attachments (hybrid fuel tank/micro missile launchers) do fall off fairly easily but they are nowhere near as bad as the reaction missiles on Yamato’s 1/48 and 1/60 V1 VF-1 toys.

 This toy is a LOT of fun to pose (provided the joints aren’t loose in which case I imagine it’d be a total nightmare).
 The head swivels left/right and can look up but it’s not on a ball joint.
-The shoulder rotation point is awkward, the elbow and knee joints have limited range of movement, and the head is not on a ball joint.
+The shoulder rotation point is awkward (moving the arm can cause the transformation mechanism to shift) and the shoulder armors don’t angle upward sufficiently.
 The shoulder transformation can be tricky, if the arms are dangling down on your toy and you can’t figure out how to get it to hold the gun outward then you haven’t transformed the shoulders properly.
-If there’s a piece of plastic dangling down you need to rotate the shoulder mechanism to bring it all tightly together.
+If there’s a piece of plastic dangling, you need to rotate the shoulder mechanism to bring it all tightly together.
 The elbow and knee joints only allow 90 degrees of movement.
 The hands are the standard Yamato 1/48 VF-1 hand (pivots for the trigger finger, thumb, and other three fingers as one piece with a wrist on a peg that can twist) but with a big cover on the back.
-There is no waist on this toy but the hips have very good range of movement which helps make up for that.
+There is no waist on this toy but the ball-jointed hips have very good range of movement which helps make up for that.
 There’s a twist point in the leg.
 The feet have three individually articulated toes (with knuckle pivots), the ability to extend the heel, a heel that allows you to bring the front toe up or far down, but only limited lateral movement.